AlexMercedCoder/tutorialblog/content/blog/2024/2024-11-Dremio-and-AI-Ready-Data.md

 - [Lakehouse Catalog Course](https://hello.dremio.com/webcast-an-in-depth-exploration-on-the-world-of-data-lakehouse-catalogs-reg.html?utm_source=ev_external_blog&utm_medium=influencer&utm_campaign=dremioaireadydata&utm_content=alexmerced&utm_term=external_blog)
 - [Iceberg Lakehouse Engineering Video Playlist](https://www.youtube.com/watch?v=SIriNcVIGJQ&list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe)

 AI models, whether for machine learning or deep learning, require vast amounts of data to train, validate, and test.
-But not just any data will do—this data must be accessible, scalable, and optimized for efficient processing.
+But not just any data will do: this data must be accessible, scalable, and optimized for efficient processing.
 This is where the concept of "AI-ready data" comes into play.

 "AI-ready data" refers to data that meets specific criteria to support the demands of AI development: it must be accessible for easy access, scalable for large volumes, and governed to ensure compliance.
 Ensuring data meets these criteria can be challenging, especially with the complexity of modern data landscapes that include data lakes, databases, warehouses, and more.